 9. Select the w11 driver.
 Click Next.

-10. On Where do you want to install Windows click Next.
+10. On Select location to install Windows 11 click Next.

-11. Sit back and wait for Windows 11 to install.
+11. On Ready to install click Next.
+Sit back and wait for Windows 11 to install.

 Windows 11 Initial Configuration

 Note: I strongly suggest using a Windows local account during setup, and not your Microsoft cloud account.
 This will make remote desktop setup easier, as you can’t RDP to Windows 11 using your Microsoft cloud account.
-The procedure below “tricks” Windows into allowing you to create a local account by attempting to use a locked out cloud account.
-Also, do NOT use the same username for the local account as your Microsoft cloud account.
+Do NOT use the same username for the local account as your Microsoft cloud account.
 This might cause complications if you later add your Microsoft cloud account.

-5. Click Set up for personal use.
+- Click Set up for personal use.
 Click Next.
-Click Sign in.
+Wait for any Windows updates to install.

 12. Shutdown (NOT reboot) Windows.